CCFCC VIRTUAL EMPLOYER EXPO Tuesday, April 5, 2022

 What should I expect?

 Being that this event is a combined effort from several colleges, you will be attending with students from many other colleges in our consortium as well as alumni.
 Several hundred students attend this event every year.
-It can seem somewhat intimidating at first when you walk into the exhibit hall and are first exposed to all of the companies and students that are there.
-Don't worry though, the Career Expo is not an overly formal event.
+A virtual networking experience can be intimidating if you have not experienced one in the past.
+Don't worry though, the Virtual Employer Expo is not an overly formal event.
 Your job is to meet with the employers, learn about their companies and jobs they are offering and make sure those employers you are interested in have your resume.
 Usually companies will send either a recruiter for the company or a company representative.
 Although the person you are meeting at the Expo may not be the one who makes hiring decisions, you should treat them as such.
+Make sure to register in the system for your group and one-on-one meetings beforehand so that you have recruiters to speak with.

 Common Myths about Career Fairs